 *Registered Professional Engineer in CA, CO, IA, MN, VA

-Andrew Knapp, EIT, is a graduate water engineer who specializes in the removal of PFAS from water supplies – including the commercialization of new technologies and their potential applications for public and industrial clients.
+Andrew Knapp, PE*, is a water engineer who specializes in the removal of PFAS from water supplies – including the commercialization of new technologies and their potential applications for public and industrial clients.
 He works closely with clients to provide support in the design and optimization of water treatment processes.
 Andrew has a Bachelor of Science in Chemical Engineering from Michigan State University, and earned his Master of Science in Environmental Engineering from the University of Michigan, specializing in Water Quality Process Engineering.

 *Registered Professional Geologist in MN, WI